Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 - Complete replacement of a foundation: up to $40,000

-If you’re thinking about buying a house that’s been diagnosed with “structural movement,” it may be that tree roots or other forces have pushed a portion of the foundation off its footing, like a tree root.
-The repair will likely require that the root be removed, and the affected section of the foundation be repaired, and that can get costly.
-When this is the case, remember to ask your contractor how much does underpinning a foundation cost — in the event that extra steps need to be taken.
+If you’re thinking about buying a house that’s been diagnosed with “structural movement,” it may be that tree roots or other forces have pushed a portion of the foundation off its footing.
+Ask your contractor how much underpinning a foundation costs — if extra steps need to be taken.

 If foundation issues exist when bidding on a home, and they’re significant enough, you can have your realtor amend the offer on the home.
 Either subtract the amount of the repairs from your final offer, or request that cash be placed into an escrow account for the purpose of repairing the foundation.
 It’s sometimes helpful to get the seller copies of the structural engineer’s findings and the quotes you received from the contractors.